The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: General scalp health · First-session clients · Multi-condition baseline

-The clinical foundation of the Dermotricology home-care system — used when no single condition dominates the clinical picture or when beginning a new client protocol before detailed scalp assessment results are complete.
+The foundation of the Dermotricology home-care system — used when no single condition dominates the clinical picture or when beginning a new client protocol before scalp evaluation results are complete.
 The Normalizing Base Wash establishes the pH-balanced, microbiome-compatible cleansing environment that makes every subsequent active treatment more effective.

-The β-glucocerebrosidase mechanism: At the correct acidic pH (5–5.5), the enzyme β-glucocerebrosidase processes ceramide precursors in the stratum corneum — maintaining the lipid barrier that prevents TEWL and pathogenic penetration.
-Standard alkaline shampoos inactivate this enzyme system with every wash.
+The β-glucocerebrosidase mechanism: At the correct acidic pH (5–5.5), the enzyme β-glucocerebrosidase processes ceramide precursors in the stratum corneum — maintaining the lipid barrier that limits TEWL and pathogenic penetration.
+Alkaline shampoos inhibit this enzyme system with every wash.
 The Normalizing Base Wash preserves it.
 Every wash is a therapeutic step, not a cleansing interruption.

 Used in the Normalizing protocol as the daily home-care cleanser between in-center visits.
 Also the correct base for clients transitioning from a standard SLS-based shampoo — the first 2–3 weeks of use allows the scalp microbiome to begin rebalancing before condition-specific targeted bases are introduced.